Aylsham Rotary Information

 Rotary International is an organisation with over 1.2 million members in Clubs all over the world.
 Rotary clubs are based in local communities where members meet on a regular basis to enjoy friendship, networking and to plan projects that will benefit the lives of others.
 Clubs utilise the skills, expertise and dedication of their members to help improve the lives of people in communities both at home and abroad.
 We focus our efforts in six areas: promoting peace, preventing diseases, providing access to clean water and sanitation, enhancing maternal and child health, improving basic education and literacy, and helping communities develop.

-If you would like to join Rotary, volunteer your time to a community project or register your interest please contact us at email@example.com or call 0800 0614121 and we will get back to you.
+If you would like to join Rotary as a member or a friend of the club, volunteer your time to a community project or register your interest please contact us at firstname.lastname@example.org or call 01263 585020 and we will get back to you.
 Thank you.

 The History of The Rotary Club of Aylsham